We all hear what are the best ways to lose weight, but are they really true.

 4. Endless hours of cardio are the best way to lose weight

 This statement cannot be more wrong.
 Cardio is an important part of a healthy weight loss, but a small amount of cardio can help you with your weight loss no need for an excessive amount.

 Cardio helps you lose water weight.
-But to burn body fat, which is essentially what we all want, incorporate circuit training, strength training, or High-intensity interval training into your workouts and proper nutrition, you will achieve the goals you want.
+But to burn body fat, which is essentially what we all want, incorporate circuit training, strength training, or High-intensity interval training into your workouts and proper nutrition, and you will achieve the goals you want.